OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 • The mold license is no longer valid and the individual or company cannot perform work on a mold project until the license is renewed.

-• If the license has lapsed for less than or exactly one year from the expiration date, the license can be reinstated by completing a mold refresher course and submitting the application package and non-refundable fee.
+• If the license has lapsed for less than or exactly one year from the expiration date, the license can be reinstated by completing a mold refresher course and submitting the application package and a non-refundable fee.
 Note that the new expiration date will be advanced two years from the original expiration date (not from the date of receipt of the renewal application).
-For example, if a license expires on January 31, 2018 and the applicant submits the renewal application late on August 31, 2018, the new expiration date will be January 31, 2020 (not August 31, 2020).
+For example, if a license expires on January 31, 2018, and the applicant submits the renewal application late on August 31, 2018, the new expiration date will be January 31, 2020 (not August 31, 2020).
 Submitting a renewal application late results in a reduced licensure term for the applicant.

 What are the requirements for renewing a mold license?